Find Time-Saving Kindergarten Resources ➔

 Digital Space Lapbook Activities for Google Slides

+I hope these activities are helpful to you if you’re preparing to explore space with your students!
+I know that once you give lapbooks a try in your classroom, you’ll be hooked, too!
 Find more ready-to-use lapbook resources that are perfect for all your teaching needs.
-Here’s just a few to get you started.
+Here are just a few to get you started:

 Save these Space Lapbook Activities